RuneQuest Companion: Reception

 In the July 1983 edition of Dragon (Issue #75), Ken Rolston noted the need for supplementary information about Glorantha, given the demise of Wyrm's Footnotes.
 Rolston liked the production values of the Companion, pointing out it was "edited and maintained according to Chaosium's usual high standards."
 Rolston concluded with a strong recommendation for RuneQuest players.

 In the October 1983 edition of White Dwarf (Issue #46), Oliver Dickinson thought that the material included was "entertaining stuff, but not as interesting or useful to newer players as reprints of the [Wyrm's Footnotes] articles on the elemental pantheons would have been, for instance, or the thought-provoking articles on aspects of the rules by various authors in the last four issues."
 Dickinson concluded by giving this supplement an above average rating of 8 out of 10, saying it contained "a high proportion of useful or entertaining material and little that is totally peripheral.
 Production quality is good overall, with a few errors or misprints."

+David Dunham reviewed RuneQuest Companion for Fantasy Gamer magazine and stated that "The RuneQuest Companion is not a bad product, but neither is it an especially good one.
+If you play RQ, you might want to get a copy, especially if you play in Glorantha or haven't seen the older issues of Wyrm's Footnotes."

+Mike Dawson reviewed RuneQuest Companion for Different Worlds magazine and stated that "The potential purchaser of the Companion should take a long hard look at the material presented in the Companion before considering buying it.
+If your campaign needs information on the Holy Country, unicorns, illusions, or any of the other material presented there, then it may be worth the price.
+But if the information presented there is of only marginal use to you, then the Companion will be at best only a marginal use of your money."